oneder1/oneder1.github.io/README.md

 # License

-The following directories and their contents are Copyright OnederWon.
+The following directories and their contents are Copyright Oneder1.
 You may not reuse anything therein without my permission:

 *   _posts/
 *   _drafts/